sebsto/amplify-ios-getting-started/04_add_authentication.md

 - *?
 Do you want to add another redirect signout URI?* Select the default **N** and press **enter**
 - *Select the social providers you want to configure for your user pool:* do not select any provider and press **enter**

-You know the configuration is sucesfull when you see the message (the exact name of the resource will vary) :
+You know the configuration is successful when you see the message (the exact name of the resource will vary) :

 ```text
 Successfully added resource iosgettingstartedfc5a4717 locally